vanhoangkha/000079-CallAPI/content/3-deploy-lambda-function/3-2-deploy-lambda-function/3-2-1-write-data-function/_index.md

 - Then, click **Deploy**

 {{% notice note %}}
-The code handles the images that the user wants to upload and is saved in the S3 bucket
+The new code handles the images that the user wants to upload and is saved in the S3 bucket
+{{% /notice %}}

+{{% notice warning %}}
+If you create S3 buckets with names different from the lab, replace them in lines 35 and 36 of code
 {{% /notice %}}

 ![LambdaCreateFunction](/images/3-deploy-lambda-function/3-2-deploy-lambda-function-3.png?featherlight=false&width=90pc)